 324. Dr. Kennedy explained that the 6th Congressional District, which is likened by some as resembling the State of Florida with a more jagged and elongated panhandle, includes communities in southern Chester County, western Montgomery County, Berks County, and Lebanon County.
 When asked whether there is anything that unites these communities other than all being located within the 6th Congressional District, Dr. Kennedy opined that they are all separate and distinct communities of interest that have been combined into the 6th Congressional District and not maintained as a whole.
 Dr. Kennedy also explained that the City of Reading, which is the county seat of Berks County, has been carved out of the 6th Congressional District.
-Dr. Kennedy opined that this changes the partisan makeup and performance of the 6th Congressional District considerably because the City of Reading is a very Democratic city.
+Dr. Kennedy opined that this changes the partisan makeup and performance of the 6th Congressional District city.
 (P-53 at 28-29; Petitioners' Ex.
 78; N.T. at 615-17, 621-22.)

-- 325. Dr. Kennedy explained that the 16th Congressional District, which is based in Amish country and has always been one of the more Republican districts in Pennsylvania, has taken on some appendages.
+325. Dr. Kennedy explained that the 16th Congressional District, which is based in Amish country and has always been one of the more Republican districts in Pennsylvania, has taken on some appendages.
 Dr. Kennedy explained further that Democratic municipalities, such as Coatesville, were removed from Chester County and the 6th Congressional District and appended onto the 16th Congressional District.
-Similarly, the City of Reading was taken out of the 6th Congressional District via a very narrow isthmus and appended onto the 16th Congressional District.
-Dr. Kennedy opined that appending these communities onto the 16th Congressional District has the net political effect of diluting Democratic precincts and Democratic performance in Reading and Coatesville.
+Similarly, the City of Reading was taken out of the 6th Congressional District.
+Dr. Kennedy opined that appending these communities onto the 16th Congressional District.
+Dr. Kennedy opined that appending these communities onto the 16th Congressional District and Democratic performance in Reading and Coatesville.
 In terms of communities of interest, Dr. Kennedy explained that Coatesville has commonalities with the 6th Congressional District, not Amish country.
 (P-53 at 50-53; Petitioners' Exs.
-97, 99; N.T. at 618-20.) - 326.
-Dr. Kennedy explained that the 15th Congressional District contains 2 diverse communities of interest: the Lehigh Valley and parts of Berks, Dauphin, and Lebanon Counties.
+97, 99; N.T. at 618-20.)

+326. Dr. Kennedy explained that the 15th Congressional District contains 2 diverse communities of interest: the Lehigh Valley and parts of Berks, Dauphin, and Lebanon Counties.
 Dr. Kennedy explained further that, historically, the 15th Congressional District has been primarily a Lehigh Valley district, but under the 2011 Plan, the Lehigh Valley district no longer exists because a segment of Northampton County, including Easton, and a quarter of the City of Bethlehem are cracked out of the district and the district is extended down to Hershey, Pennsylvania.
 (P-53 at 47-49; Petitioners' Ex.
-95; N.T. at 623-26.) - 327.
-Dr. Kennedy stated that the 17th Congressional District is a textbook example of packing.
-(N.T. at 627-28.) - 328.
-Dr. Kennedy explained that the 17th Congressional District is composed of 2 separate and distinct communities of interest:
+95; N.T. at 623-26.)

+327. Dr. Kennedy stated that the 17th Congressional District is a textbook example of packing.
+(N.T. at 627-28.)

+328. Dr. Kennedy explained that the 17th Congressional District is composed of 2 separate and distinct communities of interest: